Welcome to LittleSugarSnaps. My place for sharing enticing and easy sweet and savoury recipes with a side helping of cocktails.

 Why You Can Trust My Recipes

 Quite simply, I have been baking for as long as I can remember.
-I learned the basics at a young age from my Mother, who can testify that I could never quite satiate my appetite for baking.
+I learned the basics at a young age from my mother, who can testify that I could never quite satiate my appetite for baking.
 You can trust my recipes because:

-- I am self-taught.
-That means I’ve learned my skills on the job (the best kind of experience in my opinion).
-I learn from my mistakes and I’m always keen to pass on my knowledge of how to achieve success with a recipe and what pitfalls to watch out for.
+- I learn from my mistakes and I’m always keen to pass on my knowledge of how to achieve success with a recipe and what pitfalls to watch out for.

 - I only ever publish recipes that have been tested thoroughly and I know can be relied upon to give good results.
 I have a healthy supply of willing family and friends happy to relieve me of my bakes in return for their reviews.
 And if there’s a hung jury?
 It’s another tweak to the recipe to win over those not quite convinced.